google/certificate-transparency-java/README.md

 ## Known Issues

-- Does not support Android.
+- It does not support Android.
 Alternatives exist for use on Android, such as:
   - https://github.com/anonyome/certificate-transparency-android
   - https://github.com/Babylonpartners/certificate-transparency-android